apache/spark/docs/sql-programming-guide.md

     <td>
       The JDBC table that should be read from or written into.
 Note that when using it in the read path anything that is valid in a <code>FROM</code> clause of a SQL query can be used.
       For example, instead of a full table you could also use a subquery in parentheses.
+Its not allowed to specify `dbtable` and `query` options at the same time.
     </td>
   </tr>
   <tr>